Braintree station (MBTA)

-Braintree station is an intermodal transit station in Braintree, Massachusetts.
-It serves the MBTA's Red Line and the MBTA Commuter Rail Old Colony Lines as well as MBTA buses.
+Braintree station is a Massachusetts Bay Transportation Authority (MBTA) intermodal transit station in Braintree, Massachusetts.
+It is the southern terminus of the Braintree branch of the rapid transit Red Line, as well as a stop on the Fall River/New Bedford Line and Kingston Line of the MBTA Commuter Rail system.

 It is located at Ivory and Union Streets.
 The tracks of the Red Line and commuter rail lines are all parallel to one another, their platforms are offset; the commuter rail platform is located north of Union Street, while the Red Line platform is south of the street.
 The station features a large park and ride garage, with space for 1,322 automobiles.
 Braintree is fully accessible on all modes.